c3333/cpp-docs.de-de/docs/mfc/reference/clistctrl-class.md

 ### <a name="remarks"></a>Bemerkungen

-Der Parameter *nCode* gibt den Ausrichtungsstil an.
+Der *nCode* -Parameter gibt die Ausrichtungs Art an.

 ### <a name="example"></a>Beispiel